Span4477/kmeans_demo/README.md

-This repo demonstrates the usage of KMeans.
+This repo demonstrates the usage of various ML models.